pasqualino0815/retro-stockexchange/README.md

 In 2007 at university we had a little assignment to explore in a basic manner banks / stock exchanges.
 We could choose to do this in every language.
 As I haven't used C++ in a project till then, I chose that language to learn.

+We had to implement our own protocol for communication between the Client App, the Bank App and the StockExchange App.
+My communication went through raw TCP/IP.

 The project consist of 3 seperate applications:

 - Bank: Store the users money